kleimenov/statsWidget/README.md

-# Getting Started with Create React App
+# statsWidget (statistics widget)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is skills assessment project.

-## Available Scripts
+## Project description and structure.

 In the project directory, you can run: